 Energetic and passionate, the ENTP is a charming, witty, and ever-creative idea generator.
 They tend to have erratic sleep-wake schedules and wide networks, with friends and business partners from all around the world.
 In the professional sphere, the ENTP has a knack for picking up new skills quickly and connecting the dots.

-The ENTP personality type is part of the Myers-Briggs Type Indicator (MBTI).
+The ENTP personality is one of the “16 personality types” that we see in several different models based on the work of Carl Jung.
+These models include the Myers-Briggs Type Indicator (MBTI) and Keirsey Temperament Sorter, among others.
 It represents an individual who is Extroverted (E), iNtuitive (N), Thinking (T) and Perceiving (P).
-This indicates that they are a person who is energized by spending with others, who focus on ideas and concepts rather than facts and details, who makes decisions based on logic and reason, and who prefers to be spontaneous and flexible opposed to planned and organized.
+This indicates that they are a person who is energized by spending time with others, who focus on ideas and concepts rather than facts and details, who makes decisions based on logic and reason, and who prefers to be spontaneous and flexible opposed to planned and organized.

 The ENTP is often referred to as “the Visionary” or “the Entrepreneur” because they have a strong passion for new and innovative ideas.
 ENTPs are typically curious, clever, motivated, open-minded and unconventional.
 They are quick witted and want to influence others, meaning they can often be known to challenge others.

 Many of an ENTPs strengths lay in their energy, passion and ability to pick up new skills.
 However, at work they bring key characteristics such as:

 - Positivity.
 ENTPs are optimistic.
 They tend to seek the positive in every situation.
 And, they encourage others to do so!

 - Idea generators.
 ENTPs are excellent at brainstorming new ideas and visions.